Texas Forensic Science Commission

 De Minimis Texas Casework License Renewal for Non-interpreting Analysts

-Nothing new is needed from non-interpreting analysts other than to be listed again on the non-interpretive analyst/technician spreadsheet attached to the updated laboratory application.
+Nothing new is needed from non-interpreting analysts other than to be listed again on the non-interpretive analyst/technician spreadsheet attached to the updated laboratory's application.
 However, all analysts must take the Mandatory Legal and Professional Responsibility Course each license cycle which must be certified as part of the form.

 De Minimis Texas Casework License Renewal for Interpreting Analysts